Version Change (Substitutes and Alternates)

 Instructions

 Follow the steps below to change the file version in Legistar.
-It is important to complete the steps in order, and all steps must be repeated for any and every subsequent version change.
+It is important to complete the steps in order, and all steps must be repeated for every subsequent version change.

 Step 1: Create a pdf of current version